 Gwen felt intoxicated when she stumbled out from the lecture, followed closely by Mayuree.

-All those skills, all that otherworldly knowledge, less useful than Yue’s ability to provide Firepower!
+Her MBA!
+Less valuable than Yue's ability to provide Firepower!
 Firepower!
 Firepower!

 Gwen arrested the unsuspecting Mayuree and hugged her fiercely, feeling the softness of the girl under her as she rested her chin on Mayuree's soft head of dark brown hair.
 The girl grew beetroot, turning rigid as Gwen held her, unmoving, for five whole seconds.